-Prerequisites: AS100, CS200, B225 or consent of the instructor
+Prerequisites: AS100, CS200, B225 or consent of the Instructor ucts, and byproducts.

 Growth of meat animals and the nature of muscle, bone, and fat.
 Conversion of muscle to meat.
 Quality and grading of fresh meat; hygiene and storage.
-Meat processing, meat products, and byproducts.
+Meat processing, meat prod-

-AS360: Avian Biology (A) Instructor: Prof. Crober
+AS360: Avian Biology (A) nstructor: Prof. Crober